Thanks for your interest in Peace Practices! Here is a bit more information based on your (and frequently asked) questions.

 refers to a unique training and conflict facilitation method created by Brandon WilliamsCraig which combines practices and concepts from the martial (aikido), theatrical (improvisation), and process arts (group facilitation) to prepare practitioners to provide co-creative leadership in conflict situations and in support of systemic revision.
 Capable of engaging circumstances involving obviously physical conflict and covert systemic violence, the practitioner is an artist with group inquiry and long-term analysis skills, striving for the redefinition of peace itself as "Conflict Done Well".®

-is a series of site-specific, carefully designed variations of the Martial Nonviolence training that is already practiced privately by residents of the San Francisco Bay Area, in particular by students, faculty, and staff at both UC Berkeley and Pacific Rim International School (PRINTS).
-We've received international funding in 2014 and are always interested in partners who can help us create a sustainable base from which Martial Nonviolence may grow so that it can be said that Peace Practices may be found wherever our children find themselves.
-Our most recent focus was the PRINTS Montessori learning community at both the Emeryville and San Mateo campuses.
-We taught 12 classes a week for children 3-18yrs, with almost 100% participation from all students, as well as for faculty/staff, alumni, and parents so that the entire community can practice Conflict Done Well.
+was developed through a series of site-specific, carefully designed variations of the Martial Nonviolence training practiced by residents of the San Francisco Bay Area, in particular by students, faculty, and staff at both UC Berkeley and Pacific Rim International School (PRINTS).
+We received international funding in 2014 and built a movement of partners, hoping that Peace Practices will someday be found wherever our children find themselves.
+Our largest success was the PRINTS Montessori learning community at both the Emeryville and San Mateo campuses.
+We taught 12 classes a week for children 3-18yrs, with almost 100% participation from all students, as well as for faculty/staff, alumni, and parents so that the entire community practiced Conflict Done Well.

 What you may expect

 The following sequence

 - Traditional tai sabaki (body mechanics)-based aikido and developmentally appropriate warm-ups, games and exercises

 - Specific and effective communications in the form of basic scripts, followed by more normal language and then improvisation

 - Group process tools and teaching preparation for both practicing and passing on Peace Practices principles